Explore & Apply

 - Partner study abroad programs are programs in which WMU students are enrolled in a nationally or internationally accredited university.
 In partner programs.
 WMU students work with a Study Abroad Specialist to apply to a host university.

-- International internships are opportunities offered by employers in which students gain field expertise abroad.
-WMU students work with a Study Abroad Specialist and a department chair to determine the allocation of academic credit.
+- International internships are opportunities offered by organizations in which students gain field expertise abroad.

 - Virtual Study Abroad give students the opportunity to gain many of the skills acquired when traveling abroad while studying from their own homes.